The Fujifilm Finepix S200EXR ~ strange sensor alchemy from 2009

 It’s clear to me that the RAW files from the Olympus E-1 are different to the RAW files we get from modern cameras, but I don’t think this is a CMOS or CCD issue.
 The native tonal response of the E-1 produces files that are already contrasty and punchy.
 The images on this page are essentially the RAW output with barely any editing at all.

-I know that some people will say I should use OM Workspace to get the colour goodness from this camera, but that software remains awful to use.
+Some people might say I should use OM Workspace to get the colour goodness from this camera, but the software remains awful to use.
 And the few RAW files from the E-1 I’ve loaded into OM Workspace produce much the same initial result as the Adobe Standard profile in Lightroom, though my testing isn’t extensive enough to warrant strong views.

 So, back to my speculation on the punchy files from the E-1.
 In 2003, when the camera was released, digital photography wasn’t mainstream.
 It’s entirely possible that early cameras like this were internally calibrated to produce images that were as close to certain film types as possible in terms of punchiness and also required less editing in software.
 Remember, there wasn’t a lot of RAW editing software around at the time.

 None of that means these old cameras make filmic photos, but it may explain why there seem to be differences in output compared to our modern cameras.
 I think this is less about the inherent properties of a CCD sensor and more about what kinds of photos the film companies wanted us to see from their cameras via internal calibrations.
-Now that photo editing programs are numerous and commonplace, modern cameras are calibrated to output flat RAW files that can easily be edited.
+Now that photo editing programs are numerous and commonplace, modern cameras that have more dynamic range than the E-1 are calibrated to output flat RAW files that can easily be edited.
 Just speculation, of course.

 The Olympus E-1 is quickly becoming one of my favourite cameras.
 There’s a certain solidity to the photos from it.
 The mid-tones are strong and the tone curve applied in-camera produces really attractive images.
 If there’s anything to the CCD versus CMOS sensor argument, the E-1 is likely one of the best arguments for CCD being inherently superior.
 None of this is to suggest that modern cameras can’t produce amazing images, of course.